-Tired of how your children behave around the dinner table?
-Discover how to improve children’s table manners and have a pleasant experience with your family.
+Tired of how your children behave at meal times?
+Learn how to encourage table manners in kids and have a pleasant experience with the family.

-My husband and son were sitting at a table next to a mom with her two kids.
-She had been trying unsuccessfully to get her kids to sit down properly and finish their meal.
-She eyed my son sitting quietly and, with an exasperated chuckle, said to my husband, “How do you do it?”
+We were sitting at a table next to a mom with her two kids.
+She had been trying unsuccessfully to get them to sit down properly and finish their meal.
+She eyed my kids sitting quietly and, with an exasperated chuckle, asked, “How do you do it?”

-First, a disclosure: my son isn’t always this “good” at the dining table.
-The strangest phrases have come out of our mouths to get him to behave, from “Please stop scraping your fork along the table,” to “The bench is not for jumping.”
-But generally, I’m fortunate that he has been relatively easy during meal times and at restaurants.
+First, a disclosure: my kids aren’t “perfect” at the dining table.
+The strangest phrases have come out of our mouths to get them to behave, from “Please stop scraping your fork along the table,” to “The bench is not for jumping.”
+But generally, I’m fortunate that they’ve been relatively easy during meal times and at restaurants.

-That said, what are some tips on how to improve children’s table manners?
-Is it a matter of teaching etiquette and reminding them about belching and napkins and passing the salt?
+That said, what are some tips on how to encourage table manners in kids?
+Is it a matter of teaching etiquette and reminding them about not belching and napkins and passing the salt?

 1. Create a positive eating experience